kaysond/selfhosted-wiki/README.md

 ## Hosting

 The wiki is hosted on [IPFS](https://ipfs.io), a peer-to-peer hypermedia protocol.
 It relies on the community for wiki availability, so please consider deploying an IPFS node to help.
 To host a node please see [HOSTING.md](/HOSTING.md).
-Thanks to /u/TheChiefMeat for building and deploying the wiki.

 ## Building
 See [BUILDING.md](/BUILDING.md)